Bryce-MW/ByteFall/README.md

 * Mitigation of increase of connected components such that some nodes would not have a path to an update or full node?
 * Perhaps separate download peers from fountain file distribution peers?
 * Cloudflare workers system for distibuting updates.
 Like if we could have a little centralization, the waterfall signer could sign the new timestamp and say hey, I have a new version, here is where to get it, nodes ask if anyone knows how to find it, if it turns out no one knows, ask directly.
-* Might be best to identify originating peer with address rather than pub key.
 * Finding a way to host that small amount of centralization in a way that will hopefully never go away or is fault tolerant without bringing the network down if someone says they are doing it but don't is hard.
 I guess we can do a free tier of some cloud provider and hope that never goes away or uses enough CPU that it stops being free.
 * Cloudflare workers has a free tier that allows 100000 requests per day and free workers.dev subdomain.
 That could be a good start and means that we could pay with donations if it becomes popular but if it dies out, it would still work for free for a long time (hopefully).
 Not as super robust but should be good enough until someone smart has a better idea.
 * Possible use of WHOIS system to find domain of workers in case that needs to be switched at some point.